Ancient World Seminar 2012

 Archaeology as a Socio-political Actor: Rethinking the Objectives of the Archaeological Practice - A Case-study in Thessaly (Central Greece)

-Since 2009 the Koutroulou Magoula project, directed by Prof. Yannis Hamilakis (University of Southampton) and Dr. Nina Kyparissi-Apostolika (Greek Ministry of Culture), has undertaken an “archaeological ethnography” project alongside the excavation of the site.
+Since 2009 the Koutroulou Magoula project, directed by Professor Yannis Hamilakis (University of Southampton) and Dr Nina Kyparissi-Apostolika (Greek Ministry of Culture), has undertaken an “archaeological ethnography” project alongside the excavation of the site.
 The archaeological site of Koutroulou Magoula is located near the village of Neo Monastiri (c.
 250 Km north of Athens) and dated to the latter half of the Middle Neolithic period (c.
 5800-5300 BC).
 This sub-project is examining a wide spectrum of socio-cultural implications for modern local communities.
 It was intended to implement a new praxis in archaeology by reframing the archaeological activities and incorporating other interests beyond only academic research.
 Through this approach, central elements emerged in our fieldwork activities: education, consultation and, most importantly, collaboration.
 However, the question is whether collaborative work can function on an archaeological project and how can we evaluate if a collaboration has been successful on an archaeological site?